How to allow yourself to work less and achieve more

 Mantra #1: I am not being paid for my time, I am being paid for my ideas

-When I joined at Google, I thought I would need to work long hours.
-The expectations were high, the and my peers incredibly talented.
+When I joined sales at Google, I thought I would need to work long hours.
+The expectations were high, the clients senior and my peers incredibly talented.

 But, soon, I realized that my success was not directly correlated with the time I put in.
 In one productive meeting with a client, I could achieve a lot more than I would in five less productive ones.
 What made a difference was the quality of the ideas I would bring.